JoeKnittel/joeknittel.github.io/_posts/2021-01-18-Experiments-With-Excel.md

 And the `criterion`?
 It's just a condition that can be either $\text{TRUE}$ or $\text{FALSE}$.
 The first criterion (second argument) just says we're looking for cells whose $\text{Type}$ is $\text{A}$.

-The pattern repeats itself for the third and fourth arguments such that the formula specifies we're looking for cells whose $\text{Val}>=10$.
+The pattern repeats itself for the third and fourth arguments such that the formula specifies we're looking for cells whose $\text{Val} \ge 10$.

 Putting everything together, we can see that there is only $1$ row that satisfies both of these criteria; hence, the value of cell $\text{G3}$ is $1$.